Easy Salisbury Steak Recipe

 - 1. In a large bowl, combine the onion, saltines, egg white, milk, horseradish, salt if desired, and pepper.
 Crumble beef over mixture.
 Shape into four oval patties.

-- 2. In a large skillet over medium heat, cook patties for 5-6 minutes on each side or until no pink remains and a meat thermometer reads 160°.
+- 2. In a large skillet over medium heat, cook patties for 5-6 minutes on each side or until no pink remains and a thermometer reads 160°.

 - 3. Remove patties and keep warm.
 Add the gravy, mushrooms and water to skillet; cook for 3-5 minutes or until heated through.
 Serve with patties and noodles if desired.
 Yield: 4 servings.